|

 When development isn’t linear

-For packages like xorg-server
+For packages like xorg-server and libx11, there are stable

 branches which receive updates for a while.
 Trying to switch from

-might trigger a lot of conflicts.
+1.10.2 to 1.11.0 might trigger a lot of conflicts.
 But in the end

-what matters is the changes between upstream-$suite
+what matters is the changes between upstream-$suite and

-.
-Here’s an example, supposing upstream-unstable
+debian-$suite.
+Here’s an example, supposing upstream-unstable and

-are pointing to the “old” branches, and supposing
+debian-unstable are pointing to the “old” branches, and supposing

-the new branch is upstream/master
+the new branch is upstream/master:

 git checkout -b debian-unstable-new upstream/master